cbhuber17/gnss-api/README.md

 <a name="heroku-deployment"></a>
 ## Heroku Deployment

-The app is located at: TBD
+The app is located at: https://gnss-api.herokuapp.com/

+See next 2 sections for logging in for different users/roles for testing.

 <a name="roles-and-api-access"></a>
 ## Roles and API Access